Radio Silence (Talib Kweli album)

-Radio Silence is the eighth studio album by American rapper Talib Kweli.
-It was released on November 17, 2017 through Talib's Javotti Media.
+Radio Silence is the eighth solo studio album by American rapper Talib Kweli.
+It was released on November 17, 2017, through Javotti Media, marking his fifth album for the label.
+The album was produced by J. Rhodes, Abjo, J. LBS, Kaytranada, Lord Quest, Mr. Carmack, Oh No, Quincy Tones, Robert Glasper, Samuel Truth, and the Alchemist.
+It features guest appearances from Yummy Bingham, Amber Coffman, Anderson .Paak, Bilal, BJ the Chicago Kid, Datcha, Jay Electronica, Myka 9, Rick Ross, Robert Glasper, and Waka Flocka Flame.

 The album was preceded by four promotional audio releases: "Let It Roll", "She's My Hero", "Heads Up Eyes Open" featuring Rick Ross and Yummy Bingham, and "Traveling Light" featuring Anderson .Paak.
 "Heads Up Eyes Open" saw a video release prior to the album's release date while the video for "Traveling Light" was released on November 17.

-The album's other guests include Jay Electronica, Waka Flocka Flame, Amber Coffman, Bilal, and Robert Glasper.

-This is Talib's fifth solo studio album released under his Javotti Media record label.

 Background

 Talib Kweli first publicly mentioned that he was working on Radio Silence in 2016.
-Since the announcement, Talib released Fuck The Money and The Seven, a collaborative effort with Styles P of The Lox.
+Since the announcement, Talib released Fuck the Money and The Seven EP.